 Keeping Their Weight Down

 This one will be short and sweet.
-Just like their humans, pups don’t do very well when they’re out of shape.
+Just like humans, pups don’t do very well when out of shape.
 It affects their breathing, joints, heart health, and so many other things.

 Keeping your pet lean and trim will help to extend their years.
 And more time for them means more time with you!
 So help them stay healthy and avoid vet visits related to osteoarthritis, mobility issues, trouble breathing, diabetes, and heart issues.